Commands

 Overview

-Use specification commands when you need to:
+Use specs commands when you need to:

-• Create new feature files with proper Gherkin structure
+• Create new feature files with proper Gherkin structure and templates

-• Add, edit, or delete scenarios and steps
+• Add, edit, or delete scenarios and steps in your feature files

-• Add background stories and architecture notes
+• Add background stories (user stories) and architecture notes

-• Format feature files for consistency
+• Format feature files for consistency across your project

 • List and show features with filtering by tags

-• Bulk operations on features and scenarios
+• Perform bulk operations on features and scenarios

 Create Feature

-fspec create-feature <name>
+fspec create-feature <name> Create new feature file

 Examples: